Best Crypto Cards in Cameroon (2026)

 Supported Exchanges & Wallets in Cameroon

-Among global card issuers, CoCa leads with 8% cashback and non-custodial 6% APY on stablecoin balances.
-Crypto.com provides metal tiers from Midnight Blue (1%, free) through Obsidian (5%), with Jade/Indigo adding lounge access. ether.fi with the Core Card offers borrow-to-spend: stake ETH, borrow against it, spend without any capital gains ambiguity.
+Crypto.com provides tiered rewards from Midnight Blue (0%, free entry) through Icy (4% + lounge access). ether.fi with the Core Card at 3% and 1% FX offers borrow-to-spend: stake ETH, borrow against it, spend without capital gains ambiguity.

 Cameroon's CFA-EUR peg, permissive-by-omission regulatory stance, Silicon Mountain tech community, and bilingual diaspora networks make it Central Africa's most viable crypto card market.